danielfett/draft-dpop/main.md

 DPoP, an abbreviation for Demonstrating Proof-of-Possession at the Application Layer, is an application-level mechanism for sender-constraining OAuth access and refresh tokens.
-It enables a client to demonstrate proof-of-possession of a public/private key pair by including a `DPoP` header in an HTTP request.
+It enables a client to prove the possession of a public/private key pair by including a `DPoP` header in an HTTP request.
 The value of the header is a JWT [@!RFC7519] that enables the authorization server to bind issued tokens to the public part of a client's